-Faculty and staff members should be aware of the process whereby students with disabilities may seek academic adjustments under federal law and ATSU policy.
-Academic adjustments are provided for qualified students with disabilities to ensure academic requirements do not have discriminating effects.

-Any student seeking academic adjustments to accommodate limitations due to a documented disability is required to register with Learning & Disability Resources.
-Requests for academic adjustments must be made in writing to the director of learning & disability resources at disabilityresources@atsu.edu.
+Faculty and staff members should be aware of the process whereby students with disabilities may seek accommodations under federal law and ATSU policy.
+Accommodations are provided for qualified ATSU students with disabilities to ensure academic requirements do not have discriminating effects.
+Any student seeking accommodations due to a documented disability is required to register with ATSU Accommodation Services.
+Faculty should not provide disability-related accommodations without referral to and notice from ATSU Accommodation Services.
+Students seeking accommodations must begin the process by contacting ATSU Accommodation Services at accommodations@atsu.edu.